Accentua Blog

 When translation is siloed, three things happen:

 Translation is not a technical step.
 It is a performance multiplier.
-And when organisations treat it this way, learning stops being something that gets “sent out”.
+When organisations treat it this way, learning stops being something that gets “sent out”.
 It becomes something people absorb and act on.

 Understanding isn’t a by-product of translation.
 It’s the outcome.